Elisabeth Farnese

-Elisabeth Farnese (Italian: Elisabetta Farnese, Spanish: Isabel Farnesio; 25 October 1692 – 11 July 1766) was Queen of Spain by marriage to King Philip V. She was the de facto ruler of Spain from 1714 until 1746 since she managed the affairs of state with the approval of her spouse, and is particularly known for her great influence over Spain's foreign policy.
-From 1759 until 1760, she governed as regent.
+Elisabeth Farnese (Italian: Elisabetta Farnese, Spanish: Isabel de Farnesio; 25 October 1692 – 11 July 1766) was Queen of Spain by marriage to King Philip V. She was the de facto ruler of Spain from 1714 until 1746, since she managed the affairs of state with the approval of her husband.
+She is particularly known for her great influence over Spain's foreign policy.
+From 1759 to 1760, she governed as regent.

 Parma

 Elisabeth was born at the Palazzo della Pilotta in Parma, the daughter of Odoardo Farnese and Dorothea Sophie of Neuburg.
 Her mother later married her uncle Francesco Farnese, Duke of Parma.

 Elisabeth was raised in seclusion in an apartment in the Palace in Parma.
 She had a difficult relationship with her mother, but was reportedly deeply devoted to her uncle-stepfather.
 She could speak and write Latin, French, and German and was schooled in rhetoric, philosophy, geography and history, but, reportedly, she found no interest in her studies and lacked intellectual interests.
 She was a better student within dance, studied painting under Pietro Antonio Avanzini and enjoyed music and embroidery.
 She survived a virulent attack of smallpox.

 Because of the lack of male heirs of her father, her uncle-stepfather, and her youngest uncle, who all succeeded one another, preparations were made for the succession of the Duchy of Parma through the female line (her).
 She consequently received many marriage proposals.
-Victor Amadeus, Prince of Piedmont and Francesco d'Este, Hereditary Prince of Modena both asked for her hand but negotiations eventually failed, as well as Prince Pio della Mirandola.
+Victor Amadeus, Prince of Piedmont and Francesco d'Este, Hereditary Prince of Modena both asked for her hand but negotiations eventually failed, as well as Prince Pico della Mirandola.
 The Duchy of Parma would later be inherited by her first son, Infante Carlos.
 After his accession to the Spanish throne, the title passed on to her third son, Infante Felipe.
 It was he who founded the modern day House of Bourbon-Parma.